top of page

 Q: I don’t have a pet but I have a favorite animal, can I commission a wildlife painting?

 I am experienced in wildlife commissions as well.
-Please send me your reference image and we’ll go from there!
+The process and cost is the same.

 Choosing a reference photo